euphoria-css/euphoria/readme.md

 ### Test

 Please write tests for your code!
 Test files are next to the source files (with a `.test.js` extension) and we're using the [ava][ava] test library.
 Run tests with `npm test` or `npm run watch-test`

-### Build

-If you're updating code, make sure to run `npm run build-examples` and commit compiled changes before submitting a PR.

 ## TODO